Skip to content Skip to footer

 Increased Productivity

 There are certain types of work that require intense amounts of concentration and minimal distractions.
-As we all know too well, not every environment is perfect for this.
+As we all know, not every environment is suited to this.
 In the office, for example, a developer might be subject to multiple interruptions while working on a tricky piece of code, which can lead to slower completion times and more errors.

-With work from anywhere, employees are empowered to choose the right environment for the type of work they need to get done.
-This might not necessarily be the office or their home, depending on each place in time.
-The right environment could be a coffee shop, library, co-working space, home office or indeed a quiet corner within your workplace.
+With work from anywhere, employees are empowered to choose the right environment for them.
+Importantly, this doesn’t have to be their home or office.
+The right environment could be a coffee shop, library, co-working space or indeed a quiet corner within your workplace.

 Flexibility

 Work-life balance is a hot topic of late.
-When the majority of the workforce got a taste of what life could be like working on their own terms, the game changed for good.
+When the majority of workers got a taste of what life could be like away from the office, the game changed for good.

-While being tethered to a specific location can be quite limiting for some, work from anywhere gives employees the flexibility to tend to their everyday responsibilities (like taking the car for MOT or doing the school run) alongside work.
-Having this freedom of choice can help employees prioritise what’s important to them (such as their health or family life) while balancing the needs of the company.
+Work from anywhere gives employees the flexibility to tend to their everyday responsibilities alongside work.
+Having this freedom of choice can help employees prioritise what’s important to them while balancing the needs of their company.
 Employees given the choice to work from anywhere also feel more empowered, which leads to higher levels of motivation and productivity.

 Better Collaboration

-Lots of employers believe that working from anywhere will reduce collaboration and creativity.
-But this couldn’t be further from the truth.
+Many employers believe that working from anywhere will reduce collaboration and creativity, but this couldn’t be further from the truth.
 That being said, it’s important to be strategic about how people work together and what is done to facilitate that.

-For many, collaboration, innovation and creativity happens best in the company of others.
-When individuals can come together and bounce off one another in person, there’s the potential for great things to happen.
+For many, collaboration, innovation and creativity happen best in the company of others.
+When individuals come together and bounce ideas off each other, there’s always potential for great things to happen.

-Making the most of this in a WFA model means understanding that there is a time and place for everything.
+Capturing creativity in a WFA model means understanding that there’s a time and place for everything.
 Increasingly, many businesses are doing away with the siloed cubicles of old and making their office spaces hubs of collaboration.
 This approach understands that collaboration is experiential.
-People need to feel connected, seen, and heard for it to work.
-This is entirely possible in a WFA model if employers take steps to make accessible collaboration spaces and tools (such as video conferencing) readily available to their teams.
+People need to feel connected, seen and heard for it to work.
+Collaboration is entirely possible in a WFA model if employers take steps to make accessible spaces and tools readily available to their teams.

 Resilience & Adaptability

 In 2020, businesses were forced to adapt to new ways of working overnight.
-This demonstrated to all of us that the need to adapt is paramount for growth regardless of the circumstances.
+This sudden change demonstrated to us all that the need to adapt is paramount for growth, regardless of circumstance.

-It’s fair to say that the pandemic has taught us all that, to paraphrase Forrest Gump, you never know what you’re going to get in life.
-Having the infrastructure to work from anywhere gives you business the edge should something beyond your control happen again.
-It also means your employees are primed and prepped to be productive from anywhere with an innate understanding of their own best ways of working without the watchful eyes of their managers upon them.
+The pandemic taught us all, to paraphrase Forrest Gump, that you never know what you’re going to get in life.
+Having the infrastructure to work from anywhere gives your business the edge should something beyond your control happen again.
+It also means your employees are primed to be productive from anywhere with an innate understanding of their best ways of working.

-There are two elements to this benefit in a work from anywhere model.
-The first is that, by offering remote and in-office working, you increase the talent pool in which you can explore.
-Having the flexibility to recruit an individual who isn’t local provides the flexibility to fill those skills gaps in your organisation.
+There are two elements to this benefit in a work-from-anywhere model.
+The first is that, by offering remote and in-office working, you increase the talent pool available to your business.
+Having the flexibility to recruit an individual who isn’t local provides the flexibility to fill those skills gaps in your organization.

 Happier Employees